learnable-content/React-the-ES6-Way/readme.md

 }
 ```

-[FIX]
 Woohoo!
 We've got our component set to render inside of our main application
 page along with a text area.
-You'll notice a few things I did there that
+You'll notice that I added some text to our
-may seem strange.
-The first one is adding a data attribute to the div that
+compontns state.
+We've added this so that we can keep track of the text that
-holds the textarea.
-I did this so that later on down the road our `ReadingTime`
+is being input into the text area so that we can pass it down to the
-component will have a way to know which container to get the word count from.
-[/FIX]
+`ReadingTime` component as props.
+We'll be using this later to calculate the
+reading time.

 I also added a style attribute to the element, but it doesn't look like a normal
 style tag that you would add to an HTML.
 Remember when we talked about JSX,